 Most likely, it will be a balance of both.

 👉🏽 RELATED POST: 8 Motivation Killers You Need to Know About

 And if you do choose a present pleasure over a future joy – make sure that it was worth your time and energy!

-Get Your FREE Slay Your Goals Guide below, with the ten steps you need to take to beat overwhelm.
+The Slay Your Goals Guide has the ten steps you need to take to beat overwhelm.